Qin Yongmin

 In 1999, while incarcerated, Qin was elected as one of four co-chairmen of the Democracy Party of China.
-The same year, the United Nations Commission on Human Rights nominated Qin and DPC members Xu Wenli and Wang Youcai for the Nobel Peace Prize.
+The same year, Qin and DPC members Xu Wenli and Wang Youcai were rumored to be nominated for the Nobel Peace Prize, although the claims were denied by the Nobel Committee.

 Qin Yongmin was released from prison in November 2010.
-Undaunted, Qin continued his promotion of democracy and human rights in China.
-He was illegally detained numerous times.
+Qin continued his promotion of democracy and human rights in China.
+He was detained without trial numerous times.

-By persistently insisting that China should allow freedom of speech, publication, association, and the exercise of all basic human rights, including organizing political parties, for decades Qin has been subjected to imprisonment, arrest, criminal and administrative detention, re-education through labor and residential surveillance.
+Due to his views that China should allow freedom of speech, publication, association, and the exercise of all basic human rights, including organizing political parties, for decades Qin has been subjected to imprisonment, arrest, criminal and administrative detention, re-education through labor and residential surveillance.
 In the 43 years from 1970 to 2012, he was arrested or detained 39 times, sentenced to imprisonment for a total of 22 years, and become one of the longest-serving political prisoners in the People's Republic of China.
-He has stated that he will not leave China until constitutional democracy has been realised.
+He has stated that he will not leave China until constitutional democracy has been realized.

 At the end of another three years in detention, Qin was sentenced, in July 2018, to 13 years in prison for "subversion of state power".
-While conceding that Qin had not engaged in any act of violence, the court listed his crimes: he had written articles and published a book in Hong Kong advocating a peaceful transition to democracy for China and had issued statements, organised pro-democracy groups and organised shared meals and meetings.
+While conceding that Qin had not engaged in any act of violence, the court listed his crimes: he had written articles and published a book in Hong Kong advocating a peaceful transition to democracy for China and had issued statements, organized pro-democracy groups and organized shared meals and meetings.